GoHypernet/Galileo-sdk/docs/src/cargobays.rst

 Cargo Bays Guide
 ===============

 Cargo Bays are a Galileo feature that allow users to authenticate a third-party storage solution against their Galileo account.
 Once a Cargo Bay is established, it can be used in conjunction with the Missions feature; files and results belonging to a Mission can be configured to be stored in a particular Cargo Bay which can greatly help when the need arises to upload or download large amounts of data.
 Deleting a a Cargo Bay only removes the authentication credentials Galileo uses to communicate with the storage provider, it does not delete the data that has been stored there.
+Missions referencing a Cargo Bay that has been deleted are deactivated.

 Creating a Cargo Bay
 --------------------------------------

-A Cargo Bay can be created by first clickingon the Cargo Bays tab in the UI Dashboard.
+A Cargo Bay can be created by first clicking on the Cargo Bays tab in the UI Dashboard.

 .. image:: images/cargo_bays_tab.png